Updated: 18 February 2018

 STEPHEN (STEVE) POLESKIE IS AN ARTIST AND WRITER.
 His artwork is in the collections of numerous museums including the Metropolitan Museum, the Whitney Museum, and the Museum of Modern Art in New York; The National Collection, Washington, D. C., The Walker Art Gallery in Minneapolis, Milwaukee Art Museum, The Neuberger Museum, Muscarelle Museum of Art, the HF Johnson Museum, The Brooks Memorial Art Gallery in Memphis, The Museum of Modern Art, Mexico, D.F., The State Museum in Lodz, Poland, the Victoria and Albert Museum, and the Tate Gallery in London, John Hansard Gallery, University of Southampton, UK, and the Caproni Museum, Trento, Alternative Museum, Lido de Spigna, and Castel Vecchio, Verona, all in Italy.

 Over a career spanning more than fifty years Poleskieís artwork has been exhibited widely.
-Among the cities he has had his work shown, or done performances, are: New York, Boston, Cambridge, Providence, Chicago, Washington D. C., Los Angeles, San Francisco, Berkeley, Oakland, Palo Alto, Sonoma, Houston, Hartford, Springfield, Pittsfield, Seattle, Portland, Philadelphia, Wilkes-Barre, Scranton, Reading, Pittsburgh, Kutztown, Toledo, Richmond, Williamsburg, Utica, Memphis, Albany, Binghamton, Brockport, Buffalo, Cortland, Hammonsport, Hamilton, Ithaca, Owego, Syracuse, San Antonio, Houston, Fort Lauderdale and Miami, in the USA; Montreal, Toronto, and Victoria, in Canada; London, Cheltenham, Southampton, Loughborough, and the Isle of Wight in England; Glasgow in Scotland; Rome, Milan, Bologna, Brescia, Como, Trento, Turino, Verona, Lido di Spigna, Pallanza, and Palermo in Italy; Munich, Stuttgart, and Kassel, in Germany; Linz in Austria; Ljubljana, Zagreb, Maribor, Rijeka, and Belgrade in the former Yugoslavia; Moscow and Saint Petersburg in Russia; Warsaw, Gdansk, and Lodz, in Poland; Mexico City, in Mexico; Tbilisi in the Republic of Georgia; Vilnius in Lithuania; Freetown in Sierra Leone; Stockholm in Sweden; Rio de Janeiro in Brazil; Tegucigalpa and San Pedro Sula in Honduras; Barcelona, Madrid, and Cadaque in Spain; Locarno and Cannobio in Switzerland; Toulouse in France; Varna in Bulgaria; Budapest in Hungary; Seoul in South Korea; Hong Kong in China; and Tokyo and Kyoto in Japan.
+Among the cities he has had his work shown, or done performances, are: New York, Boston, Cambridge, Providence, Chicago, Washington D. C., Los Angeles, San Francisco, Berkeley, Oakland, Palo Alto, Sonoma, Houston, Hartford, Springfield, Pittsfield, Seattle, Portland, Philadelphia, Wilkes-Barre, Scranton, Reading, Pittsburgh, Kutztown, Berwick, Chambersburg, Toledo, Richmond, Williamsburg, Utica, Memphis, Albany, Binghamton, Brockport, Buffalo, Cortland, Hammonsport, Hamilton, Ithaca, Oswego, Syracuse, San Antonio, Houston, Fort Lauderdale and Miami, in the USA; Montreal, Toronto, and Victoria, in Canada; London, Cheltenham, Southampton, Loughborough, and the Isle of Wight in England; Glasgow in Scotland; Rome, Milan, Bologna, Brescia, Como, Trento, Turino, Verona, Lido di Spigna, Pallanza, and Palermo in Italy; Berlin, Munich, Stuttgart, and Kassel, in Germany; Linz in Austria; Ljubljana, Zagreb, Maribor, Rijeka, and Belgrade in the former Yugoslavia; Moscow and Saint Petersburg in Russia; Warsaw, Gdansk, and Lodz, in Poland; Mexico City, in Mexico; Tbilisi in the Republic of Georgia; Vilnius in Lithuania; Freetown in Sierra Leone; Stockholm in Sweden; Rio de Janeiro in Brazil; Tegucigalpa and San Pedro Sula in Honduras; Barcelona, Madrid, and Cadaque in Spain; Locarno, and Cannobio in Switzerland; Toulouse in France; Varna in Bulgaria; Budapest in Hungary; Seoul in South Korea; Hong Kong in China; and Tokyo and Kyoto in Japan.

 His debut novel, The Balloonist, The Story of T. S. C. Lowe, Inventor, Scientist, Magician, and Father of the U. S. Air Force, was published by Frederic C. Beil, in 2007.
 He has since published six other books: The Third Candidate, 2008 a novel, Grater Life, 2009 a novel in stories, Vigilia's Tempest, 2010 a novel, Acorn's Card, 2011 a novella and stories, and the novels Sconto Walaa, 2012 and Foozler Runs 2013.

-In addition to the thirty-three years he spent teaching at Cornell University, Poleskie has taught, or been a visiting artist or professor at 26 other colleges and art schools throughout the world, including: MIT, the School of Visual Arts and the Pratt Manhattan Graphics Center in New York City, Rhode Island School of Design, the University of California/Berkeley, William and Mary College, Alfred University, Hobart College, Colgate University, Hamilton College, Dartmouth College, Albright College, Virginia Commonwealth University, Hofstra University, Clemson University, South Dakota State University, Keystone College, Marywood University, Wilkes University, California State University/Sonoma, SUNY Brockport, SUNY Binghamton, SUNY Oswego, SUNY Cortland, Kutztown University, and the Institute of Fine Arts, Tegucigalpa, Honduras.
+In addition to the thirty-three years he spent teaching at Cornell University, Poleskie has taught, or been a visiting artist or professor at 26 other colleges and art schools throughout the world, including: MIT, the School of Visual Arts and the Pratt Manhattan Graphics Center in New York City, Rhode Island School of Design, the University of California/Berkeley, William and Mary College, Alfred University, Hobart College, Colgate University, Berkshire College, Hamilton College, Dartmouth College, Albright College, Virginia Commonwealth University, Saint Mary's College, Hofstra University, Clemson University, South Dakota State University, Keystone College, Marywood University, Wilkes University, California State University/Sonoma, SUNY Brockport, SUNY Binghamton, SUNY Oswego, SUNY Cortland, Kutztown University, and the Institute of Fine Arts, Tegucigalpa, Honduras.
 He has also been a resident at the American Academy in Rome.
 Poleskie did a one month Guest Artist tour of the former Soviet Union, and another of the former Yugoslavia, and one in Honduras for the United States Information Agency.

 A skilled pilot, Poleskie attained an Air Transport Pilot's rating, and also was active in air show and stunt flying, even appearing at the Pittsburgh Air Show on the same program as the US Navy Blue Angels.
 As a competition aerobatic pilot Poleskie won many titles, including the 1977 Canadian Open Aerobatic Championship.